04-01-2008: May Natural Gas: Cost of Storage Works Against Long Positions

 Third System Confirmation

-Our third system has triggered a sell signal.
-(Note, disregard the year date on the chart.
+Our third system has triggered a buy signal.
+(Note, disregard the year on the chart.
 Our regular readers know this is not a Y2K-compliant system, but it still works.)
-The reason for the last buy signal arrow on the chart is a bit unclear, given the chart.
-This is canned software not written by us; we have to assume the last signal is invalid.

 Third System